 The permanent academic record of all students enrolled at Frontier Nursing University and all alumni is maintained in the Office of the Registrar.
 Transcripts are available from the Registrar only upon student or alumnus written and signed request.
 No transcript will be provided for any student who has outstanding financial obligations to FNU.
-Requests for transcripts can be made online and the request will be completed once payment has been made:
+Requests for transcripts can be made online from the Registrar section of the FNU Portal and the request will be completed once payment has been made.